webspam/hdtSMP64/README.md

   GPU than CPU.
 Of course, this translates to a less impressive framerate difference, because collision checking is only one part of the HDT-SMP algorithm.

-If you have an i3 or i5 CPU (or the AMD equivalent) with a fast graphics card, the GPU algorithm may help.
-If you have an i7 or i9 CPU, or your graphics card already struggles with the base game, stick with the CPU version.

 ## Radeon support?

 Nope, sorry.
 CUDA and nVidia cards are pretty much the industry standard for scientific computing, so that's what I use.
 In any case, I can't support GPU architectures that I don't have.
-The plugin should work fine in CPU mode with any type of card.
+The plugin should work fine in CPU mode with any type of card - I have tested it with Radeon 7850 and no nVidia drivers installed.

 The plugin will use the most powerful available CUDA-capable card, regardless of whether it's being used for anything else.
 In theory, it's possible to have a Radeon as the primary graphics card, and an nVidia card in the same machine for CUDA and physics.
-I haven't tested that configuration.
+I've tested this with two GeForce cards (a 1080Ti and a 1030) in the same system, but not a Radeon and a GeForce.

 ## Note about NPC head parts